After you have done a basic compression test, the next step is a wet compression test.

-- A faulty or blown head gasket will leak compression between two adjacent cylinders.
-When the other cylinders are within specifications and two cylinders next to each other on the same bank are low.
+- A faulty or blown head gasket will leak compression, between two adjacent cylinders.
+When the other cylinders are within specifications; but, two cylinders next to each other on the same bank are low.
 As a result, you should , suspect a faulty head gasket.

 Although you don’t need special skill to do a compression test; you need to know how to interpret your results correctly.
 When good compression exists, you can expect a cylinder to; gradually and evenly raise pressure to within manufacturer specifications.

 If you do find any issues the next step would be doing a cylinder leak down test.
 A cylinder leak down test is similar to a compression test; in that it tells you how well your engine’s cylinders are sealing.
 But, instead of measuring pressure, it measures pressure loss.